martin-olivier/airgorah/README.md

 You can find pre-built releases for Debian distributions [here](https://github.com/martin-olivier/airgorah/releases/latest) (Ubuntu, PopOS, Mint, Kali, etc.)

-You will just need to download the debian package and install it with the following command:
+You will just need to download the package and install it with the following command:

 ```sh
 sudo apt install <path_to_deb_package>